A New, More Accessible Option for VR from Salesforce: Is it Right for Your Business?

 - Challenge: The need to service multiple types and brands of equipment, but the majority of your technicians only have general knowledge; the ones with specialized knowledge need to travel more, leaving clients waiting and delaying service.

-- Solution: Salesforce VRA allows the technicians with specialized knowledge to remotely assist the other technicians—who can now have optimized schedules based on service areas, client needs, and minimized travel and maintenance costs.
+- Solution: Salesforce VRA allows the technicians with specialized knowledge to remotely assist the other technicians—who can now have optimized schedules based on service areas, and client needs, and minimized travel and maintenance costs.

 - Provides training and in-field support, as well as natural knowledge and skill transfer for everything from routine to specialty tasks.